Is there anything more frightening in the world of exercise, than the words people throw around in the weight training community??

 A percentage is usually effort in the case of a sprint or athletic movement drill.
 So for instance, 80% could mean, go at 80% of your maximum effort.

 RIR is specific to reps left in the tank.
 If I tell you to do 5 reps of an exercise, but with a 2RIR.
-What I really mean is, do 5 reps of an exercise with a weight you could actually lift 7 times.
+What I really mean is, do 5 reps of an exercise with a weight you could actually lift 7 times to absolute failure – AKA Concentric Failure AKA Momentary Muscle Failure, lots of big words!

-These all roughly mean the same thing.
-How much effort you should put into the exercise or what you should load it with.
+These all roughly mean the same thing and describe how much effort you should put into the exercise or what you should load it with relative to your perceived ability.

 This is the basic principle of resistance training that makes the whole process work.